 An important winning point of eClincher is its only control panel, where I can monitor the messages of the social networks that I manage and easily participate with my audience.

-- The user-interface of eClincher doesn't win any awards.
-It's not very user-friendly, and it feels dull - outdated.
+- The user interface of eClincher doesn’t win any awards.
+It’s not very user-friendly, and it feels dull and outdated.
 The same goes for their mobile app.

-- The unified inbox is a great feature, but it becomes clumsy and challenging and stressful to use with multiple social media accounts.
+- The unified inbox is a great feature, but it becomes clumsy when using multiple social media accounts.

 - eClincher can get quite expensive if you are an SMB or a social media professional.